plumelo/cosmoz-frontend-rtd/docs/20-glossary.rst

     Described as the easiest way to deploy and manage your static HTML website straight from Bitbucket.

+  Assisted Automation
+    User performs one action on one instance (approve N SEK price difference on article X from supplier Y on invoice Z), system then performs same action on all identical instances (approve N SEK price difference on article X from supplier Y).

   `Bitbucket <https://bitbucket.org/>`_
     Bitbucket is a web-based hosting service for projects that use Git revision control systems.